CoderDojoSV/beginner-python/Day-3/README.md

 The goal of the program is to simulate flipping a coin 1000 times.
 It uses a function flip_coin() that is incomplete.
 It's your job to finish it.

-Here is another example program that uses a function: [tax calculator.py](tax calculator.py)

 Here is one approach to building your function:
 * Pick a random number between 1 and 2 (where have you done this before?)
 * If the random number is 1 return heads.
 Else return tails. (where have you done an if/else?)